 There’s a new worst columnist at the New York Times, and her name is Pamela Paul.

 In 2014, I wrote for this website that technology writer Nick Bilton was the new worst columnist at the New York Times.
 Pamela Paul, however, makes me cry out in the night for Nick Bilton.
 She has me rereading his column on how he couldn’t find a pen and saying “damn, this guy is a genius.”
 She has me longing for the paradisal days of him waxing over whether to delete his Facebook account.
-She has me enthusiastically writing him a Guggenheim recommendation letter.
+She has me enthusiastically writing him a recommendation letter for a Guggenheim.

 When I awoke the next day, Twitter was lying in wait.
 “Who are you to make fun of how restaurant workers speak?”
 Twitter snarled.
 “Bet you’ve never worked in a restaurant in your life.”
 “Choose your words carefully when you speak about the ‘servants,’” one stranger cautioned.
 When someone dared point out, “But she said ‘service,’” the original poster retorted, “You can tell what she meant.”